andre-romano/7z_sfx_innosetup/README.md

 1. Open `data.iss` in InnoSetup Compiler
 2. Compile it into ``data.exe`` file (SFX executable file)

+## Download SFX executable

+You can download the most recent compiled version in the [Releases](https://github.com/andre-romano/7z_sfx_innosetup/releases) page (in right side of this page).

 ## How to use

 1. Compress data into a `data.7z` file (using 7zip)